Black Rock Rangers

 Placement

-Placement is the department that maps and supports the building of all of Black Rock City’s camps — especially theme camps and villages, with over 1200 of them.
-If you’re in a placed theme camp that needs help, looking for a camping spot in open camping, or have a conflict with a neighboring camp, stop by Placement Headquarters at Esplanade + 5:59.
-Placement Headquarters is open daily from 9:00am-6:00pm.
+Placement is the department that maps and supports the building of all of Black Rock City’s placed camps and theme camps.
+If you’re in a placed camp that needs help, looking for a camping spot in open camping, or have a conflict with a neighboring camp, stop by Placement Headquarters at 5:45 & Esplanade.
+Placement Headquarters is open daily from 9am-6pm.

 Burning Man 365 Days a Year: Global Activation

-The non-profit Burning Man Project supports and nurtures participants around the world who engage in initiatives and projects inspired by the Burning Man ethos and the 10 Principles.
-To learn more about Burning Man Project, Burners Without Borders, Fly Ranch and the Burning Man Regional Network, visit Center Camp and Burners Without Borders camp at Esplanade and 4:00.
+The nonprofit Burning Man Project supports and nurtures participants around the world who engage in initiatives and projects inspired by the Burning Man ethos and the 10 Principles.
+To learn more about Burning Man Project, Burners Without Borders, Fly Ranch and the Burning Man Regional Network, visit Burners Without Borders camp at Esplanade & 3:45.
 Learn how you can Burn 365 days a year in 365: A Burning Man Field Guide.

 BMIR 94.5 FM

-Burning Man Information Radio (BMIR) 94.5 FM broadcasts travel, emergency and general information, and community programming 24 hours a day.
+Burning Man Information Radio (BMIR) 94.5 FM broadcasts travel, emergency, general information, and community programming 24 hours a day.
 BMIR will also be available on mobile devices via iHeart, providing traffic reports three times an hour during entry and Exodus.
-Stop by BMIR between 12 pm and 4 pm daily to record promos for your events and happenings… tell the city what you’re up to!
+Stop by BMIR between 12pm and 4pm daily to record promos for your events and happenings… tell the city what you’re up to!

 GARS 95.1 FM